You can export your data to Excel, then modify it in the Excel file and import it back with the changes applied.

-- Back on the app, click Import and Edit.
-If you closed the app or are not ready to make the changes, just access the session again from Recent Connections.
+- Back on the app, click .
+If you closed the app or are not ready to make the changes, just access the session again from Recent sessions.

 - If you used Import and Edit in step 10, skip this step.
-Select Import & Copy to import your data onto the destination.
+Select to import your data onto the destination.

-- You can create or select a template for the import, or keep the default template, which will copy all the values from the source while preserving version history, authors and timestamps.
-Please see below for a note on mappings.
+- You can create or select a template for the import, or keep the default template, which will copy all the values from the source while preserving version history, authors, and timestamps.
+For more information on mappings, see below.

-- Once the action is completed, the migration report will show any successes, warning, or errors.
-See Migration Report for more details.
+- Once the action is completed, the migration report will show any successes, warnings, or errors.
+For more information, see Walkthrough - Migration report.

 - You can choose the location where you want to save the Excel file.

-- You can select a Excel or a CSV file format.
-If you have unexpected behaviours when opening the CSV with Excel, please see CSV Support.
+- You can select an Excel or a CSV file format.
+If you have unexpected behaviors when opening the CSV with Excel, please see this Microsoft article on CSV support.

 - Make sure that the selected source and destination lists and libraries are the same as the ones you used when exporting the Excel file.